PacktPublishing/Azure-AI102-Certification-Essentials/resources.md

 * Harm categories in Azure AI Content Safety at https://learn.microsoft.com/en-us/azure/ai-services/content-safety/concepts/harm-categories?tabs=warning

 ## Chapter 5.
 Exploring Azure AI Vision Solutions
+* With this, we come to the end of this exercise.
+The next step is to review and explore the UI further.
+Experiment with different images and features, such as generating dense captions or additional object properties.
+You can also use the Azure documentation at https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/ to explore more use cases and optimizations
+* Create a new storage account by navigating to https://portal.azure.com/#create/Microsoft.StorageAccount
+* Azure Vision Studio at https://customvision.ai
 * Azure Vision Studio at https://portal.vision.cognitive.azure.com
 * Video Indexer Portal at https://www.videoindexer.ai/